pubnub/pubnub-mcp-server/resources/sdk_docs/python_configuration.md

 `
 ```

-Accepts a string.
+The property accepts a string.

 ```
 `1Get Filter Expression
 `
 ```

-Returns a string.
+The property returns a string.

 ### Sample code

 #### Set filter expression

-##### Required User ID

-Always set user_id to uniquely identify the user or device.
-If not set, you cannot connect.

 ```
 1from pubnub.pnconfiguration import PNConfiguration